okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/secure-oauth-between-orgs/main/index.md

 In this configuration:

-* The hub (target) org acts as the resource server and the [authorization server](/docs/concepts/auth-servers/)
+* The hub org acts as the resource server and the [authorization server](/docs/concepts/auth-servers/)

-* Each spoke (source) org represents a [service app in the hub org for the OAuth 2.0 Client Credentials flow](/docs/guides/implement-oauth-for-okta-serviceapp/main/)
+* Each spoke org represents a [service app in the hub org for the OAuth 2.0 Client Credentials flow](/docs/guides/implement-oauth-for-okta-serviceapp/main/)

-* At the spoke (source) org level, an Org2Org app represents the OAuth 2.0 client
+* At the spoke org level, an Org2Org app represents the OAuth 2.0 client

-* To limit access to the OAuth 2.0 clients, the hub (target) org service app needs to be granted with allowed [OAuth 2.0 scopes](https://developer.okta.com/docs/api/oauth2/#okta-admin-management).
+* To limit access to the OAuth 2.0 clients, the hub org service app needs to be granted with allowed [OAuth 2.0 scopes](https://developer.okta.com/docs/api/oauth2/#okta-admin-management).

 After you configure the OAuth 2.0 connection, test your connection: push user data from the spoke orgs to the hub org.
 You can also create a [Rotate key](#key-rotation) schedule to update your credentials regularly.